NWChemEx/PluginPlay/docs/source/developer/design/checkpoint_restart.rst

 C/R is typically handled in one of two ways: by the operating system (OS) or by the application.
-While OS-based C/R is automatic (from the application developer's perspective) its of limited utility in that its extremely expensive (the OS more or less snapshots the state of all running programs and all memory).
+While OS-based C/R is automatic (from the application developer's perspective) it's of limited utility in that it's extremely expensive (the OS more or less snapshots the state of all running programs and all memory).
 The main application of OS-based C/R is suspending/hibernating the current user's session.
 OS-based C/R is typically not designed for transferring the checkpoint state to other devices and the next user action after a checkpoint is expected to be resuming the session (albeit with possibly a